HDFGroup/h5serv/docs/DatasetOps/GET_Value.rst

 value
 ^^^^^
-A json array (or value for scalar datasets) giving the values of the requested dataset region.
+A json array (integer or string for scalar datasets) giving the values of the requested dataset region.

 hrefs